Abortion Is Every Woman's Right

 Until birth, however, there's only one individual—the woman—and she should be legally protected from anyone who might harm her or interfere with any intentions she might have to abort her pregnancy.

-The alternate view negates the moral principle of individual liberty, and makes a pregnant woman a slave of the state.
+The alternate view negates the moral principle of individual liberty and makes a pregnant woman a slave to the state.

 If something grows inside my body and has never been outside of my body, it is, properly, mine to destroy, if I wish.
 This holds whether the object in question is a kidney stone, a tumor, an appendix, a liver, a kidney, a lung, a brain, a heart, or a potential baby.

 The potential baby is different from the others only in that once it exits my body it enters society as a legally recognizable person.